 I do, however, love a hearty portion of protein with some ooey, gooey cheese.
 Enter, stage left, Boneless French Onion Pork Chops and take your much-deserved bow!

-Topped with a little bit of Swiss cheese (or feel free to use Gruyère), serve these French Onion Pork Chops along with a nice side salad and some Roasted Parsnips & Carrots with Cardamom & Maple Syrup.
+Topped with a little bit of Swiss cheese (or feel free to use Gruyère), serve this tasty pork chop recipe along with a nice side salad and some Roasted Parsnips & Carrots with Cardamom & Maple Syrup.

 Or, if you’re feeling indulgent, how about over some mashed potatoes, pasta or even polenta or rice?
 Oh no!
 What have I done?
 Now my stomach is seriously growling at me!
 ACK!